Rare-earth element: Remediation after pollution

 After the 1982 Bukit Merah radioactive pollution, the mine in Malaysia has been the focus of a US$100 million cleanup that is proceeding in 2011.
 After having accomplished the hilltop entombment of 11,000 truckloads of radioactively contaminated material, the project is expected to entail in summer, 2011, the removal of "more than 80,000 steel barrels of radioactive waste to the hilltop repository."

-In May 2011, after the Fukushima Daiichi nuclear disaster, widespread protests took place in Kuantan over the Lynas refinery and radioactive waste from it.
+In May 2011, after the Fukushima nuclear disaster, widespread protests took place in Kuantan over the Lynas refinery and radioactive waste from it.
 The ore to be processed has very low levels of thorium, and Lynas founder and chief executive Nicholas Curtis said "There is absolutely no risk to public health."
 T. Jayabalan, a doctor who says he has been monitoring and treating patients affected by the Mitsubishi plant, "is wary of Lynas's assurances.
 The argument that low levels of thorium in the ore make it safer doesn't make sense, he says, because radiation exposure is cumulative."
 Construction of the facility has been halted until an independent United Nations IAEA panel investigation is completed, which is expected by the end of June 2011.
 New restrictions were announced by the Malaysian government in late June.

-IAEA panel investigation is completed and no construction has been halted.
-Lynas is on budget and on schedule to start producing 2011.
-The IAEA report has concluded in a report issued on Thursday June 2011 said it did not find any instance of "any non-compliance with international radiation safety standards" in the project.
+An IAEA panel investigation was completed and no construction has been halted.
+Lynas is on budget and on schedule to start producing in 2011.
+The IAEA concluded in a report issued in June 2011 that it did not find any instance of "any non-compliance with international radiation safety standards" in the project.

 If the proper safety standards are followed, REE mining is relatively low impact.
-Molycorp (before going bankrupt) often exceeded environmental regulations to improve public image.
+Molycorp (before going bankrupt) often exceeded environmental regulations to improve its public image.

-In Greenland there is a significant dispute on whether to start a new rare earth mine in Kvanefjeld due to environmental concerns.
+In Greenland, there is a significant dispute on whether to start a new rare-earth mine in Kvanefjeld due to environmental concerns.